Two-Plus-Two Engineering Program (2+2)

 Regardless of curriculum preference, all students in the Two-Plus-Two Program take the same courses during their freshman year, with the exception of one course.
 The sophomore year has some differences, but they are relatively minor.
 Many of the requirements for NC State University engineering degrees parallel the requirements for UNC Asheville science majors but vary when it comes to humanities and physical education standards.
 The universities also have different transfer credit policies.
 It is important to coordinate academic planning with an engineering advisor at UNC Asheville.

 Policy on Transfer to NC State University College of Engineering

 Ideally, students working toward an engineering degree should transfer when they have completed approximately the first half of the curriculum.
 However, a student is eligible to transfer at any time after the CODA requirements, listed below, are satisfied.
-With the guidance of the NC State University Engineering Programs at UNC Asheville, students submit a transfer application through Wolfpaw to NC State University.
+With the guidance of the NC State University Engineering Programs at UNC Asheville, students submit an application through the Common Application to NC State University.
 Transfer admission standards vary with each degree program according to the space available and the number of applicants, but a minimum grade point average of 3.0 is required to ensure consideration for admission into an NC State engineering program.
 Note: Many departments require a GPA significantly higher than 3.0.

 In order to transfer into an engineering curriculum at NC State University, students must have completed at least 30 credits, including the CODA REQUIREMENTS, all with a grade of C or better:

 - Chemistry with Lab - 1 semester